cn-uofbasel/PiCN/doc/hello_world.md

 **Next Steps**

 Nice, your development environment is ready!
 If you want to learn more about how to setup an entire network, read the [Tutorial](tutorial.md).
-If you want to learn about the internals of PiCN go to [Architecture](architecture.md).
+If you want to understand the internals of PiCN go to [Architecture](architecture.md).